popiazaza/Yet-Another-Nuget-Package-Manager/README.md

 - `Search and Add NuGet Package`: Open the search interface to add a dependency.
 - `Show NuGet Package Vulnerabilities`: View security details for a package.
 - `Upgrade All NuGet Packages`: Update all packages with available upgrades in the current project.
-- `Choose NuGet Project`: Quickly switch between multiple `.csproj` files in your workspace.

 ## Development

 To build and run the extension locally:

 1. Install dependencies:

     ```bash
     npm install
     ```

 2. Build the extension:

     ```bash
     npm run build
     ```

 3. Run in VS Code:
-    *   Press `F5` to open a new Extension Development Host window.
+    - Press `F5` to open a new Extension Development Host window.
-    *   Open a folder containing a `.NET` project to test the features.
+    - Open a folder containing a `.NET` project to test the features.

 ## License